WisnuBramantyo/QA-AutomatedTesting-Using-RobotFramework-and-Selenium/README.txt

-[Tutorial for installing and testing robot framework and selenium library on Linux ] This tutorial is for testing a website automatically using Robot Framework + Selenium Library + Mozilla Firefox
+[Tutorial for installing and testing robot framework and selenium library on Linux Mint] This tutorial is for testing a website automatically using Robot Framework + Selenium Library + Mozilla Firefox

 #INSTALLING SYSTEM